QubesOS/qubes-doc/basics/user-faq.md

 You may have an adapter (wired, wireless), that is not compatible with open-source drivers shipped by Qubes.
 There may be a binary blob, which provides drivers in the linux-firmware package.

 Open a terminal and run `sudo yum install linux-firmware` in the TemplateVM upon which your NetVM is based.
 You have to restart the NetVM after the TemplateVM has been shut down.

+### Can I install Qubes OS together with other operating system (dual-boot/multi-boot)?

+You shouldn't do that, because it pose a security risk for your Qubes OS installation.
+But if you understand the risk and accept it, read [documentation on multibooting](/doc/multiboot/).
+It starts with explanation what is wrong with using such setup.

 Common Problems
 ---------------